EL/M-2075 Phalcon

-The EL/M-2075 Phalcon is an airborne early warning and control (AEW&C) active electronically scanned array radar system developed by Israel Aerospace Industries (IAI) and Elta Electronics Industries of Israel.
+The EL/M-2075 Phalcon is an airborne early warning and control (AEW&C) active electronically scanned array radar system developed by Israel Aerospace Industries (IAI) and Elta Electronics Industries of Israel. the first Phalcon system to be installed was fitted to a former LanChile Boeing 707.
 Its primary objective is to provide intelligence to maintain air superiority and conduct surveillance.
 It was surpassed by newer versions—the EL/W-2085 and the EL/W-2090.

+History

+The Phalcon was first revealed at the Paris Air Show in 1993.